hurrine/angular-table/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Functions:
+1	Cell phone column can be edited when double clicked 2	Clicking the column labe would sort the column alphabatically.
+  Sort will ignore empty row.
+3	When the selector of the first column and the first row is checked, all rows are selected 4	Clicking the Delete button will delete the selected rows 5	Update will pop up a alert panel showing the rows you are to update.
+6	Add will add an empty row to fill in the data except the ID, which will be filled after updating 7 When there is no row checked, Update button will be disabled.